Jin-9181/oms-portfolio/CS1301/1301xlll/week3_learn_4.5.md

 - defaultdict
     - how to use: from collections import defualtdict
     - dictionary_name = defualtdict(data_type)
-        - int, list, dict, etc
+        - int, list, dict, tauple, str etc
         - this will set up a defautl value for keys that doesn't exist.
         - unlike dict which will cause KeyError when calling a non-exisitng keys
+- reverse dic
+    - when the structure of dictionary is k : v  (1 on 1), we can reverse the key and value by
+    - reverse = {v: k, for k, v in dic.items()}
+    - this only works when the original value is a immutable data type
 ### Concept 4: [Traversing Dictionaries]
 - values(): A method of the dictionary type that returns a list of all the values of that dictionary.
 - keys(): A method of a dictionary type that returns a list of all the keys in that dictionary.